jstrait/clawhammer/README.markdown

     ruby clawhammer.rb [path of HUB file]

-Example:
+For example:

     ruby clawhammer.rb groove.hub

-Output files:
+This will create six output files:

-    Groove-1.wav
+    groove-1.wav
-    Groove-2.wav
+    groove-2.wav
-    Groove-3.wav
+    groove-3.wav
-    Groove-4.wav
+    groove-4.wav
-    Groove-5.wav
+    groove-5.wav
-    Groove-6.wav
+    groove-6.wav

 Clawhammer uses the [WaveFile gem](http://www.github.com/jstrait/wavefile) to create the output wave files.
-Therefore, you will need to have the gem installed on your machine.
+Therefore, you'll need to have this gem installed on your machine.
 To do so, run the following command:

-	sudo gem install jstrait-wavefile -s http://gems.github.com
+  	gem install wavefile

 About the HUB Format
 ====================